hyurl/sfn/docs/v06x/en-US/http-controller.md

 `HttpController` manages requests come from an HTTP client.
 Essentially, it is a class inherited from [Service](./service), but unlike the singleton model of the service, Controllers are one-time products.
-An instance will be created when a request come, and will be destroyed after the request has gone.
-Therefore, the Controller overrides some methods from the base class to allow it fitting this special running model, at the mean time to keep the same development experience as ordinary services.
+An instance will be created when a request comes and will be destroyed after the request has gone.
+Therefore, the Controller overrides some methods from the base class to allow it fitting this special running model, in the meantime to keep the same development experience as ordinary services.

 # Usage Example

 You just create a file in `src/controllers`, this file should export a default class that extends `HttpController`, and it will be auto-loaded when the server starts.

 ## Example